-The information we collect or receive and how we use it
+The data we collect or receive and how we use it

-We collect your name and email address when you register on DinnerData, in order to access vouchers, the rewards system, and to add venues to your Favourites.
-We may contact you from time to time via this email address when we have something important or interesting to share with you.
-You may ask us not to contact you if you wish.
+We collect your name and email address when you register on DinnerData to access vouchers, the rewards system, and to add venues to your Favourites.
+We may contact you from time to time via this email address (or by text) when we have something important or interesting to share with you, eg new venues, offers and vouchers in your region.
+You may ask us at any time not to contact you if you wish.

-We also store the record of points awarded to you as part of the voucher/rewards system, so that you can track this from your account on our website.
+We also store the record of points awarded to you as part of the Global Points system, and you can track this from your account on our website.